 Please also refer to our general air travel page for information on aviation safety and security.

-You are subject to the local laws of the United States, including ones that appear harsh by Australian standards.
+You are subject to the local laws of the United States, including ones that appear harsh by Australian standards (for example, you can be fined and/or arrested for being in public places such as parks or beaches after dark, or for not crossing roads at traffic lights or pedestrian crossings).
 If you’re arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
 But we can't get you out of trouble or out of jail.
 Research laws before travelling, especially for an extended stay.

 The Federal legal age for purchasing and drinking alcohol in the United States is 21.
 However, laws on the minimum drinking age and underage consumption can be determined by individual states and can vary considerably from state to state.
 Some states prohibit those under the legal age from being present in liquor stores or in bars; some states prohibit underage consumption of alcohol in private settings; other states allow underage consumption in certain circumstances; others have exceptions that allow underage consumption of alcohol in particular locations but only in the presence of parents or legal guardians.
 Federal law provides some religious and medical exceptions allowing underage consumption.
 If you are under 21 years of age, you should check the relevant state laws before drinking alcohol.